isomerpages/mlaw-tir/_getting-ready/0a-solutions-for-law-firms.md

  Solution Examples:

-> [INTELLLEX](https://intelllex.com/) - Automates categorisation of a law firm’s existing documents into a ready-to-use, easily searchable knowledge repository for reuse of legal research. <br>
+> [INTELLLEX](https://intelllex.com/) - Automates categorisation of a law firm’s existing documents into a ready-to-use, easily searchable knowledge repository for reuse of legal research. <br> <br>
->  [HOTDOCS-LAWCLOUD](https://plus.lawnet.sg/legal-apps/hotdocs-law-cloud) - A cloud-based document assembly software with an in-built client-matter structure. <br>
+>  [HOTDOCS-LAWCLOUD](https://plus.lawnet.sg/legal-apps/hotdocs-law-cloud) - A cloud-based document assembly software with an in-built client-matter structure. <br> <br>
 >  [LITERA MICROSYSTEMS](https://www.litera.com/) - A suite of document review and productivity applications.
 They include Contract Companion, a Microsoft Word toolbar that ensures documents meet quality standards; DocXtools, a robust way to help repair documents; and Clause Companion, a clause library for easy storage, retrieval and distribution of content. <br>